Beercow/OneDriveExplorer/README.md

 ## Requirements

-Pillow, pandas and ttktheme packages need to be installed.
-You can do this with the provided requirements.txt file as follows:
+This project requires several additiona modules.
+You can install them with the provided requirements.txt file as follows:

 ```bash
 pip3 install -r requirements.txt